H. Res. 77 – Embracing the Goals & Provisions of the Treaty on the Prohibition of Nuclear Weapons

 H. Res.
 77 Advocacy Resources

 H. Res.
 77 is a resolution introduced in the U.S. House of Representatives by Rep. Jim McGovern (D-MA) and Rep. Earl Blumenauer (D-OR) in January 2023 that calls on the United States to embrace the goals and provisions of the Treaty on the Prohibition of Nuclear Weapons (TPNW) and to adopt Back from the Brink’s comprehensive policy prescriptions for preventing nuclear war.
 Back from the Brink is all in on using H. Res.
 77 as a vehicle for transformative change—as a grassroots organizing and advocacy tool to stimulate real debate about nuclear weapons in communities around the country and for cultivating congressional leaders committed to advancing the cause of nuclear disarmament.
-Below are resources for organizations and individuals to help grow the demand for change and build a bold, visible nuclear disarmament constituency in the United States.
+Below are actions you can take and resources you can use to help grow the demand for change and build a bold, visible nuclear disarmament constituency in the United States.
+Be sure to also check out our May 31 Growing Support for Nuclear Abolition webinar with Congressman McGovern, who shared his wisdom and insights about H. Res.
+77 and the many ways folks can make a difference.
 Questions?
 Don’t hesitate to contact us at firstname.lastname@example.org.

 Write letters to the Editor